eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/plugins/ipmi-sensors.rst

 .. literalinclude:: ../src/tasks/ipmi-config.yml
    :language: yaml

-Syncronizes the ipmi-config file with the version present in the repo.
+Synchronizes the ipmi-config file with the version present in the repo.
 The passwords are cyphered with **Ansible Vault**.

 Usage